The Beginning of Second Wind Fund

 The belief that the tragedy of a young person choosing to take their own life can be prevented was the prime motivator for the founders of the Second Wind Fund back in 2002.
 That school year, four students at a Jefferson County School in Colorado died by suicide in a nine-month time frame.
 The community - profoundly affected - grieved.

-Other schools in the county heard about the program, and word began to spread to additonal communities in Colorado.
+Other schools in the county heard about the program, and word began to spread to additional communities in Colorado.
 Now, Second Wind Fund services are available throughout the state.
-Twelve years since its inception, the Second Wind Fund is serving 15 counties in Colorado and is still growing.
+Seventeen years since its inception, the Second Wind Fund is serving 30 counties in Colorado and is still growing.

 The mission of Second Wind Fund is to decrease the incidence of suicide in children and youth by removing the financial and social barriers to treatment.